Services for Migrant and Seasonal Farm Workers

 Federal regulations require that States conduct outreach to MSFWs who are not being reached by normal intake activities conducted by local job center offices.
 Outreach staff contact MSFWs in their living, working or gathering areas to inform MSFWs about services available from the local job center offices, including the availability of referrals to agricultural and non-agricultural employment and training, referral to support services, testing, counseling, and other job development services, etc. Outreach staff also provide information about the Job Service Complaint System, farm worker rights and services provided by community based organizations.

-MSFWs Outreach Specialists (bilingual in English/Spanish) provide these services in job centers throughout our State.
+MSFWs Specialists (bilingual in English/Spanish) provide these services and are available to assist the farm worker in job centers throughout our State.

 According to federal regulations, Job Service operates the Job Service Complaint System for filing and processing customer complaints related to alleged violations of State and/or Federal employment related laws.
 Job Service Complaint Specialists can be contacted at job centers throughout the State.
 Complaints must be submitted in writing and must contain the complaint's signature.
-Complaint form ETA 8427.
+One Stop Career Center (OSCC) Complaint/Referral Record.

 Monitor Advocate Services were established at the National, Regional and State levels to monitor services to Migrant and Seasonal Farm Workers and ensure compliance with DOL regulations.